umgbhalla/starred/README.md

 ## Rust

+- [jtroo/kanata](https://github.com/jtroo/kanata) - Improve keyboard comfort and usability with advanced customization
+- [DvorakDwarf/Infinite-Storage-Glitch](https://github.com/DvorakDwarf/Infinite-Storage-Glitch) - ISG lets you use YouTube as cloud storage for ANY files, not just video
+- [moonrepo/moon](https://github.com/moonrepo/moon) - A task runner and repo management tool for the web ecosystem, written in Rust.
 - [MarcoIeni/release-plz](https://github.com/MarcoIeni/release-plz) - Release rust packages without using the command line.
 - [colin-kiegel/rust-derive-builder](https://github.com/colin-kiegel/rust-derive-builder) - derive builder implementation for rust structs
 - [tandasat/Hypervisor-101-in-Rust](https://github.com/tandasat/Hypervisor-101-in-Rust) - The materials of "Hypervisor 101 in Rust", a one-day long course, to quickly learn hardware-assisted virtualization technology and its application for high-performance fuzzing on Intel/AMD processors.